 Instead of sitting normally in the chair, the sitter will turn the chair around and place legs on either side of the chair, typically using the back of the chair as an armrest.

-- Russell Hammond does this when he finally sits down to give Wiliam an interview in Almost Famous.
+- Russell Hammond sits backwards when he finally sits down to give Wiliam an interview in Almost Famous.

-- There's an example in Avatar.
-The leader of the marines sits this way when he's speaking to Jake in the cafeteria.
+- Avatar: The leader of the marines sits this way when he's speaking to Jake in the cafeteria.

 - Mississippi Burning shows why this can be a bad idea; a Ku Klux Klan thug draws a chair (one where the back is a narrow horizontal bit on a frame rather than a single solid piece,) right up to The Hero FBI Agent and sits on it in this position to try and intimidate him, but as soon as he crosses a line, the agent reaches through the gap in the back of the chair and grabs the guys balls.
 And keeps hold of them for a while.

 - In Mission: Impossible Rogue Nation, William Brandt sits backwards when they discuss what to do after the failed motorcycle chase.